 General Equivalency Reports - are often called "document-by-document" reports showing benchmark degree equivalencies: high school diploma, associate degree, bachelor degree, master degree, doctor of philosophy degree or professional degree.
-This type of report is primarily used for immigration and employment purposes, but can also be used for educational purposes.
+This type of report is primarily used for immigration and employment purposes.
 This report includes information regarding the academic qualification, institution, country of origin, and U.S. academic equivalency.
 It does not include a listing of subjects, credits, grades or GPA.

 1. One should first be sure that a report from e-ValReports will be accepted by the institution or employer where you plan to submit it.
-While e-ValReports is a member of NACES, some institutions prefer reports from selected agencies.
+While e-ValReports was a member of NACES from mid-May 2007 through December 31, 2018, it is no longer a member.
 It is your responsibility to investigate that a report will be accepted before requesting one.
 Once a report is issued, there is no refund of payment.

 2. Certified or notarized copies of original documents should be submitted for evaluation.
 Original documents may be requested and will be returned if submitted.
 Certified translations may be required depending on the foreign language.